 It makes a HUGE difference, yes.
 Firstly, the number of people in your group will be very different if you are going on a longtail boat, a speedboat, or a cruise boat (from less to more).
 Secondly, the type of things each boat can do is very different: longtails and speedboats can usually park right up on the beach; whereas larger vessels cannot, meaning for example you will not set foot on “The Beach” of Maya Bay in Koh Phi Phi, if you travel with a cruise boat – you will simply see it from a distance on board.
 Speedboats, as their name implies, are the fastest of the three, meaning they can cover more ground in the allotted time, giving you more time at your destination(s).
-However, speedboats are more expensive and strongly discouraged for those with very young children, or anyone with back problems: they give a very bumpy and uncomfortable ride.
+However, speedboats are more expensive and not recommended for those with very young children, or anyone with back problems: unless the sea is very calm, they can give a very bumpy and uncomfortable ride.
 Cruise boats are the most comfortable, allowing you to stretch out and sunbathe on deck, walk around the cabin(s) and they also have toilets on board.

 How many people will be on the same trip as us?